To add fractions, we must find the common denominator simplifying, expanding, or multiplying the denominators.

 Step-by-Step Solution

-• Step 1: Verify that the fractions have the same denominator.
+• Step 1: Verify the fractions have a common denominator, which is 7.

 Answer